publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/m__us_usc_t12_s1701q.md

         (2) __Contract terms__

-            The initial term of a contract entered into under subsection (c)(2) of this section shall be 240 months.
+            The initial term of a contract entered into under subsection (c)(2) shall be 240 months.
 The Secretary shall, to the extent approved in appropriation Acts, extend any expiring contract for a term of not less than 60 months.
 In order to facilitate the orderly extension of expiring contracts, the Secretary is authorized to make commitments to extend expiring contracts during the year prior to the date of expiration.

     (e) __Applications__